-The Company is the assuming reinsurer under a Catastrophe Participation Reinsurance Contract ("Contract") effective through December 31, 2022.
-The Company reimburses up to \$25 million in losses for a proportional share of a portfolio of catastrophe losses under the Contract, to the extent the actual loss ratio exceeds the threshold loss ratio of 73.5%.
+The Company is the assuming reinsurer under a Catastrophe Portfolio Participation Reinsurance Contract ("Contract") effective through December 31, 2025.
+The Company reimburses up to \$30 million in losses for a proportional share of a portfolio of catastrophe losses under the Contract, to the extent the actual loss ratio exceeds the threshold loss ratio of 73.5%.

-The Company is party to a Catastrophe Reinsurance Treaty ("Treaty") covering a wide range of perils that is effective through June 30, 2022.
-The Treaty provides \$792 million of coverage on a per occurrence basis after covered catastrophe losses exceed the \$40 million Company retention limit.
+The Company is party to a Catastrophe Reinsurance Treaty ("Treaty") covering a wide range of perils that is effective through June 30, 2023.
+The Treaty provides \$936 million of coverage on a per occurrence basis after covered catastrophe losses exceed the \$60 million Company retention limit.
 The Treaty specifically excludes coverage for any Florida business and for California earthquake losses on fixed property policies, such as homeowners, but does cover losses from fires following an earthquake.
-The Treaty provides for one full reinstatement of coverage limits with a minor exception at the top coverage layer, and includes some additional minor territorial and coverage limits.
+The Treaty provides for one full reinstatement of coverage limits with a minor exception at certain upper layers of coverage, and includes some additional minor territorial and coverage restrictions.